MaelleAmand/PCAphon/README.md

 *Maelle Amand, lecturer at the University of Paris Sorbonne Nouvelle, professeure agrégée and currently doing and interdisciplinary PhD in sociophonetics & statistics*

 Please download the PCAphon workshop package.
 We will go through the files as we proceed during the workshop.
 We will be using several phonetics datasets so that you practice the interpretation of PCA results better.
+In the package, you will also find different publications in phonetics and linguistics that have used the statistical approach so that you may have examples of how to report your results.

 At the end of the workshop you will:
 - have a broad understanding of PCA.
 - know the correspondence of PCA key words from one school of PCA to the next to understand results in publications.